 If you’re looking for the best athleisure sneakers that can easily move with you from your favorite workout to drinks with friends, look no further.
 Sneakers are classic athletic shoes that can elevate any outfit while giving your feet the breathable support they need.
 You can’t go wrong with any of our supportive sneakers, but to make sure you choose the perfect pair for everything you love, we’ve broken down our top three types of sneakers and what features are built into each sneaker style.

 If you love to be active and want supportive athletic shoes that can keep up with your movements, our active sneakers are the perfect supportive athletic shoes for you.
 Our active sneakers are a type of shoe that make sure you can hit the road for confidence and comfort and never have to pause to sore.
 Unsupported feet.
 Our active sneakers are made with dual-layer breathable mesh to make sure your feet stay cool whether you’re working up a sweat or heading out for dinner with friends.
 Our lightweight EVA midsole will make sure you can walk for miles.
 Our active sneakers also feature Advanced Motion Systems (AVS) technology and a podiatrist-designed orthotic to make sure you can work, play, and walk comfortably every day.
 With built-in heel cushioning, breathable mesh material, supportive shock absorption, and good arch support, our athletic sneakers make for the perfect lightweight shoe for any kind of workout.

 If you’re looking for the best athleisure sneakers, look no further than our casual sneakers.
-Our casual sneakers come in a variety of different styles to make sure they perfectly complement your style and you never have to worry about whether or not your sneakers match your outfit.
+Our breathable casual sneakers come in a variety of different styles to make sure they perfectly complement your style and you never have to worry about whether or not your sneakers match your outfit.
 Not only are our casual sneakers fashionable, but they are also biomechanically designed to huge your arches and support natural alignment from the ground up.
 We’ve done the work so you never need to worry whether your sneakers are supporting you and your foot type, they are!

 Our thrill sneakers are the perfect fit for you if you are looking for sneakers with dynamic function and unparalleled comfort.
 Our thrill sneakers are the peak of wearability due to their walker’s insole, midsole, and outsole that are engineered into a single dual-density unit to deliver dynamic function.
 While the inset panels absorb shock, the outsole is made with flex grooves that help to boost flexibility.
 Our thrill sneakers also are designed with a contoured arch to increase underfoot contact and a deep heel cup to support your foot’s natural contour.
 Our durable thrill sneakers facilitate flexibility and motion of your big-toe joint with each step you take.
 The thrill sneakers are made with air-infused memory foam to make sure you’re comfortable no matter where your feet are taking you and come in a variety of colors and materials to make sure they boost your athleisure style.
 At a lightweight 7.7 ounces, our thrill sneakers won’t weigh you down on your adventures!
 Before your next adventure, check out our article on what to pack for a hike!